Louis-Aime/Milesian-calendar/README.md

 Demonstrate the "computation" of a string expressing a Milesian date following locales and options as specified by Common Locales Data Repository (CLDR).

+Generate also a date string with the standard CDLR routines in any Unicode-supported language and calendar.
+Thus, this package may be used as a converter from Milesian into any Unicode-registred calendar.
+Note that differences among navigators and bugs in Unicode-provided algorithms are visible.

 ## Dial-clock
 Requires